 Addressing the matter involved performing subjective procedures and evaluating audit evidence in connection with forming our overall opinion on the financial statements.
-The primary procedures we performed include: obtaining an understanding of the process and assumptions used by management to develop the reserve for excess, obsolete, and slow-moving inventory; testing the effectiveness of controls over management's estimate of reserves for excess, obsolete, and slow-moving inventory; testing management's calculation of the reserve for excess, obsolete, and slow-moving inventory by: testing the completeness and accuracy of the source information used, testing the mathematical accuracy of management's calculations, evaluating the reasonableness and consistency of methodology and assumptions applied by management, and performing a retrospective review of the prior-year estimates used to identify potential bias of management judgements.
+The primary procedures we performed include: obtaining an understanding of the process and assumptions used by management to develop the reserve for excess, obsolete, and slow-moving inventory; testing management's calculation of the reserve for excess, obsolete, and slow-moving inventory by: testing the completeness and accuracy of the source information used, testing the mathematical accuracy of management's calculations, evaluating the reasonableness and consistency of methodology and assumptions applied by management, and performing a retrospective review of the prior-year estimates used to identify potential bias of management judgements.